 Why do we breathe?
 What is money?
 How does the brain work?
 Why did life invent sex?
-How does capitalism work - or not?
 Does time really exist?
-How can something invisible that comes down a wire power our civilisation?
-How did an advanced breed of monkey like us get to dominate the Earth?
+How does capitalism work – or not, as the case may be?
+Where do mountains come from?
+How do computers work?
+How did humans get to dominate the Earth?
 Why is there something rather than nothing?

-In What a Wonderful World, Marcus Chown, bestselling author of We Need to Talk about Kelvin and Quantum Theory Cannot Hurt You, applies his deep understanding of complex things to simple questions about the workings of our everyday lives.
-Lucid, witty and hugely entertaining, the book explains the essence of our existence, stopping along the way to show us how babies are powered by rocket fuel, how money permits trade to time travel, why the crucial advantage humans had over Neanderthals may have been sewing and why we could all be living in a giant hologram.
+In What a Wonderful World, Marcus Chown, bestselling author of Quantum Theory Cannot Hurt You and the Solar System app, uses his vast scientific knowledge and deep understanding of extremely complex processes to answer simple questions about the workings of our everyday lives.
+Lucid, witty and hugely entertaining, it explains the basics of our essential existence, stopping along the way to show us why the Atlantic is widening by a thumbs’ length each year, how money permits trade to time travel why the crucial advantage humans had over Neanderthals was sewing and why we are all living in a giant hologram.